 One solution is to obtain cheaper long-term financing after the deal is done, and you’ve begun repairs.
 This allows the buyer to rehab the property to a level the bank can accept and will actually finance.

 Buyers should also consider neighborhood banks for financing if the larger national banks are not interested.
 If you can show adequate cash, credit and a good market value rehab plan, then most neighborhood banks will work with you.

 Smaller local banks will have certain requirements to be fulfilled, just like the national ones.
 Among them is the loan-to-value ratio, which divides the total mortgage lien to the appraised value of the property.
 Also, the buyer’s credit score is also important, so they should check their credit score before attempting a deal.
 For instance, a score of 740 or lower can mean additional money is needed for the same interest rate loan.

-Final Thoughts on Buying a House at Auction Without Cash
+Buying a House at Auction Without Cash

 Buying a house at auction when you’re short on cash is possible using any combination of the options presented here.
 Keep in mind that not all properties sold at auction are in foreclosure or facing foreclosure.
 Also, foreclosure properties can come with all sorts of surprises that can affect their profitably when sold later on.
 It is up to the buyer to be well prepared and use all available resources to help them through the process.

 Learn about How to Find a House Foreclosure Auction in this article >